vianna-research/website/pages/03_enfi-2015/hotels.md

 Single and double rooms have been blocked in the Ibis Hotel Medical Park and the GHotel.
 Both are close to the conference location at Hannover Medical School.
+From both hotels it is possible to walk to the MHH in aproximately 10-15 min.
+If you want to use public transport, a bus transfer is available from both hotels with busses 123 and 137 to Medizinische Hochschule Hannover.
+This stop can also be reached with the tram no. 4.

 ![Map](mapsneu.png)
 ***